DesVis999/DesVis999/README.md

-Hello!
+<b>Hello!
 I'm Cross, They/he, 15 y/o.
-Skelekin/Skeleton otherkin.
+Skelekin/Skeleton otherkin.</b>

 AROACE, MARRIED PLATONICALLY.

+🟢 - With Close friends, may not be wantint to interact,

+🌙 - Online, but switching tabs!

+⛔ - Short interactions are fine, may be uncomfy during long interactions

+💬 - PLEASE INTERACT I'M BEGGING YOU

+🎭 - I am in the mood for roleplay (rare)

-🇧🇾🇫 ==> I am shy, and I'm defensive easily.
+𝓑𝓨𝓕 ==> I am shy, and I'm defensive easily.
 I used Tone tagz, tell me if you do not like tone tagz and i will stop using them!
 I can be very touchy when my "TC", "C + H", or "FREE CUDZ" are in my name.
 Occasionally, I may use a typing quirk.
 More below.

-🇩🇳🇮 ==> Zooz, Pedos, HOmo/transphobe, Racists, Neopronoun haterz, OMORI fandom, Killing/stalking fandom, Frans/Chans shipperz, proshitterz, FK haterz, Therian/Furry haterz, Otherkin haterz.
+𝓓𝓝𝓘 ==> Zooz, Pedos, HOmo/transphobe, Racists, Neopronoun haterz, OMORI fandom, Killing/stalking fandom, Frans/Chans shipperz, proshitterz, FK haterz, Therian/Furry haterz, Otherkin haterz.

-FANDOMS!!

-UNDERTALE!!! (biggest fandom!!), Creepypasta, Warriorz, Animatronic anything, FNaF, & more

 OCCASIONALLY, i may have certain PONYTOWN TAGS.